 ATSC 1.0 MPEG-4 older TVs no video

 In 2008 the ATSC ratified the MPEG-4 TV broadcast standard.
 Numerous ATSC 1.0 TVs were sold before this standard was ratified, and still operate today.
 TV manufacturers continued to make some non-MPEG-4 TVs for a decade after the standard was ratified.
-The need to lighthouse ATSC 1.0 broadcasts while implementing ATSC 3.0 broadcasts has led numerous broadcasters to use MPEG-4 encoding for their ATSC 1.0 broadcasts.
+As a practical matter to avoid abandoning viewers with older receivers, ATSC 1.0 broadcasts remain on while implementing ATSC 3.0 broadcasts.
+This lighthousing of ATSC 1.0 broadcasts leads broadcasters to use MPEG-4 encoding for ATSC 1.0 broadcasts.

-Previously MPEG-2 was the only widespread encoding standard for ATSC 1.0 broadcasts.
-Until recently, a typical ATSC 1.0 broadcast channel layout was to have one 1080i channel and several 480i channels, or 1-2 720p channel(s) with several more 480i channels.
-The number of channels depends on the broadcaster’s choice of resolution and the number of subchannels they want to broadcast vs. the bandwidth per channel.
+MPEG-2 is the legacy encoding standard for ATSC 1.0 broadcasts, which any old DTV can receive.
+A typical ATSC 1.0 MPEG-2 broadcast channel layout was one 1080i channel and several 480i channels, or 1-2 720p channel(s) with even more 480i channels.
+ATSC broadcast channel layout is a tradespace between the number of subchannels vs. the bandwidth per subchannel.
 This database lists the channels available in a given area.
 Click “Technical Data” to see the resolution and encoding of each channel.

 Enthusiasts make their “band scan” data available for TV and FM radio typically using a Raspberry Pi to enjoy and share the hobby of broadcast DXing.